gferioli0418/Software-Product-Sprint/README.md

 # Google Software Product Sprint

-This repo contains [your name]'s portfolio and SPS projects
+This repo contains Giovanni's portfolio and SPS projects

 To get started: